Tapping into artificial intelligence’s real benefits for clinicians and patients

 - Early detection to help diagnose cancer and other diseases from MRIs and CT scans6

-The emerging benefits of AI in healthcare
+The tangible benefits of AI in healthcare

 According to our recent Physician Sentiment Survey, 42% of respondents specified that identifying patterns and anomalies in patient data was a key benefit of using AI technology, and 39% noted benefits in reducing administrative burdens and streamlining tasks.8 But what other advantages have hospitals and physicians seen after implementing this new technology?